pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_EMAIL_TEMPLATE_PASSWORD_RESET

-    Specifies the path to the template for the email send password reset instructions.
+    Specifies the path to the template for the email sent with password reset instructions.

-    Default: ``"reset_instructions"``.
+    Default: ``"security/email/reset_instructions"``

     .. versionadded:: 5.9.0